 5. The bridge's biggest threat was from a party

 Many never believed a bridge could cross the mile-wide strait, particularly considering the obstacles of tides, wind, corrosive fogs and the threat of earthquakes.
-The biggest threat it's faced in its 75-year history, though, was its 50th birthday party, when 300,000 pedestrians crossed it (far more than expected, comprising some 30 million pounds of humanity).
+The biggest threat it's faced in its over-75-year history, though, was its 50th birthday party, when 300,000 pedestrians crossed it (far more than expected, comprising some 30 million pounds of humanity).
 The bridge flattened, but was not stressed, engineers say, possibly due to the fact it was strengthened the previous year.
-They're playing it safe for the 75th birthday and not risking another bridge-flattening crowd.

 6. Spain, quick!
 Look east, look east!